21 Weird Ways the World Changes in Autumn

 Monarch butterflies peace out

 Monarch butterflies, meanwhile, make autumn a migratory season, flying South from America to the relative warmth of Mexico and parts of California.
 Traveling at speeds of between 12 and 25 miles per hour (that’s just shy of Usain Bolt’s average 27.8 mph footspeed), they are the only insect that migrates up to 2,500 miles for nicer weather.
+If you need a good laugh this season, check out these fall memes that are both hilarious and relatable.

 But don’t overlook the Arctic tern